 The sine wave is not a singular thing.
 It is necessarily a composition of bi-level actions performed by dynamically involved partners.

-Behind the blue lines there are green rests and behind the green lines there are blue rests.
-We must skew the waves to see this.
+Behind the blue lines there are green Rests and behind the green lines there are blue Rests.
+The waves are skewed to show this.

 For ease of visibility, we transform the figure above into the figure below, while keeping all the dynamics precisely the same.
-Pulls and Pushes make their Ex-Changes across the median axis, while Transitions and Rests, occurring synchronously, are shown as the wave amplitude and base line.
+Pulls and Pushes make their Ex-Changes across the median axis, while Transitions and Rests, occurring synchronously, are shown now as the wave amplitude and base line, respectively.

 Can you find the figure above in these ancient illustrations below?
 (Hint: You may have to imagine its orientation rotated from horizontal to vertical.)